jbuchermn/dotfiles-nix/README.md

 # ToDo

-- [ ] Ensure `nix shell` and setting up a flake initially uses the systems nixpkgs
 - [ ] Add home-manager and nixos-options to nix-search
+- [X] Ensure `nix shell` and setting up a flake initially uses the systems nixpkgs: `nix-flake-lock-nixpkgs`
 - [X] Fix nix-search format for "nix search" instead of "nix-env -qaP"

 ## General